texus/TGUI-website/tutorials/1.0/widgets-overview/index.md

 Similar widgets:
 - If you just want the arrows without the edit box then check out the <a href="#SpinButton">SpinButton</a> widget instead
+- If you want a slider below the edit box instead of arrows next to it then check out the <a href="#EditBoxSlider">EditBoxSlider</a> widget instead

 Documentation: [SpinControl](https://tgui.eu/documentation/1.0/classtgui_1_1SpinControl.html), [WidgetRenderer](https://tgui.eu/documentation/1.0/classtgui_1_1WidgetRenderer.html) (SpinControlRenderer does not exist)